Pyrethrin: History

 The pyrethrins occur in the seed cases of the perennial plant pyrethrum (Chrysanthemum cinerariaefolium), which has long been grown commercially to supply the insecticide.
-Pyrethrins have been used as an insecticide for thousands of years.
-It is believed that the Chinese crushed chrysanthemum plants and used the powder as an insecticide as early as 1000 BC.
-It was widely known that the Chou Dynasty in China widely used pyrethrin for its insecticide properties.
-For centuries, crushed Chrysanthemum flowers have been used in Iran to produce Persian Powder, an insecticide for household use.
-Pyrethrins were identified as the potent chemical in the Chrysanthemum plants responsible for the insecticidal properties in the crushed flowers around 1800 in Asia.
-In the Napoleonic Wars, French soldiers used the flowers to keep away fleas and body lice.
+In the 1880s, pyrethrum cultivation began in Japan when Ueyama grew the flowers in Wakayama and promoted their use across the country, primarily for lice control.
+Inspired by this, his wife Yuki conceptualized the mosquito coil, which became an effective and globally used tool against mosquitoes.
+Scientific interest followed, with biologist Fujitani publishing the first study on pyrethrum's insecticidal properties in 1909, sparking international chemical research.
+In 1923, Yamamoto identified that the active compounds in pyrethrum contained a cyclopropane ring, building on interest from Umetaro Suzuki.
+Later, Staudinger and Ruzicka analyzed the compounds in depth, and in 1944, LaForge and Barthel finally confirmed the full structures of pyrethrins I and II, along with cinerins I and II.

 Biosynthesis

 Well after their use as insecticides began, their chemical structures were determined by Hermann Staudinger and Lavoslav Ružička in 1924.
 Pyrethrin I (CnH28O3) and pyrethrin II (CnH28O5) are structurally related esters with a cyclopropane core.
 Pyrethrin I is a derivative of (+)-trans-chrysanthemic acid.
 Pyrethrin II is closely related, but one methyl group is oxidized to a carboxymethyl group, the resulting core being called pyrethric acid.
 Knowledge of their structures opened the way for the production of synthetic analogues, which are called pyrethroids.
 Pyrethrins are classified as terpenoids.
 The key step in the biosynthesis of the naturally occurring pyrethrins involves two molecules of dimethylallyl pyrophosphate, which join to form a cyclopropane ring by the action of the enzyme chrysanthemyl diphosphate synthase.